kinny94/stack-overflow-stuff/Notes.md

   })
   export class AppModule { }
 ```
+NgModules configure the injector and the compiler and help organize related things together.
+An NgModule is a class marked by the @NgModule decorator. @NgModule takes a metadata object that describes how to compile a component's template and how to create an injector at runtime.
+It identifies the module's own components, directives, and pipes, making some of them public through the `exports` property, so that external components can use them.

+NgModule metadata does the following:
+1. Describes which components, directives and pipes belongs to the module.
+2. Makes some of those components, directives and pipes public so that other module's component templates can use them.
+3. Imports other modules with the components, directives, and pipes that components in the current module need.
+4. Provides services that the other application components can use.

 * Declarable Classes: These are the classes that you can add to a module's `declarations` list.
 They are the only classes that you can add to the declarations.